Economy of Suriname: Oil

 The exploration and exploitation of oil adds substantially to the economy of Suriname at about 10% of the GDP.
 The national oil company, STAATSOLIE, is the motor behind Suriname's oil industry.
 Their core business is oil extraction and refining.

 In 2012 STAATSOLIE produced 16200 oilbbl a day.
 Staatsolie currently refines 16,500 barrels a day at Tout Lui Faut refinery in the District of Wanica.
 Furthermore, they own a 96 MW powerplant and a 189 MW hydro powerplant.
 They also have their own retail gas stations under their Gow2 brand.
 They also claim to be a well-established bunker supplier in the Caribbean region.

-In 2022 they reported revenue of USD 840 million.
-In that year their contribution to the state treasury was USD 320 million.
-In 2023 they made revenue of USD 722 million.
+In 2022 they reported revenue of US$840 million.
+In that year their contribution to the state treasury was US$320 million.
+In 2023 they made revenue of US$722 million.
 The drop in revenue was because of the lower price for oil per barrel that year.
-Their contribution to the Surinamese state treasury was USD 335 million.
+Their contribution to the Surinamese state treasury was US$335 million.

 Other players in the off-shore oil industry in Suriname are Total Energies, Apache, Shell and Petronas.
 These companies have signed product sharing contracts with STAATSOLIE for the exploration and extraction of off-shore oil.
 The first of these contracts was signed in 2015.
 In 2023 they signed three more of such contracts.

 In 2020 the first off-shore oil was found.
 Currently STAATSOLIE, local partners and Surinamese companies, as well as the Surinamese government are actively anticipating on the development of the off-shore oil industry.
 The first production will start with the development of oil block 58 in 2028 in which STAATSOLIE has a share of 20%.
-It's projected that Suriname will make around USD 7 billion in the first five production years.
+It's projected that Suriname will make around US$7 billion in the first five production years.
 STAATSOLIE and other local players are anticipating on the development of the off-shore oil industry.